-Our IS program provides a blend of business and technology background for those interested in various technology roles.
+Our IS program provides a blend of business and technology background for those interested in various technology and management roles.
 Learn about the interesting career paths, opportunities, and growth possibilities.

 |Fun and Challenging||Interacting with customers, understanding their business, and coming up with IT solutions is both fun and challenging.
 You are actually creating something of value to business while solving difficult problems.
 You bring in innovative ideas that could change the way businesses operate while tending to their most pressing needs as well.|